-If you are having trouble teaching sight words, then you are probably trying to teach too many at one time.
-And probably, you aren't making the lesson fun, so your pupils are not engaged.
-Here are some guidelines to teach sight words, the high-frequency words a child sees all the time when learning to read:
+If you are having trouble teaching sight words, you are probably trying to introduce too many at one time.
+And probably, you aren’t making the lesson fun, so your pupils are not engaged.
+So here are some guidelines to teach sight words, the high-frequency words a child sees all the time when learning to read.

 – Use big letter flashcards in lower case.
 Use different colours and props, like a fly swatter, to hit the card you say.

-- Teach letter sounds, not letter names.
-Teach the sound 'a' as in cat, not the letter name 'a' as in ape.
+– Teach letter sounds, not letter names.
+For example, teach the sound ‘a’ as in cat, not the letter’s name ‘a’ as in ape.

-- Show a couple of sounds and have kids say them.
-Ask kids to guess which sound you will show next.
+–Show a couple of sounds and have kids say them.
+Then, ask kids to guess which sound you will show next.

 – Play musical flashcards with the sounds.

-- Make up a tune with the sight words in it and sing that, add some actions.
+– Make up and sing a tune with the sight words in it and add some actions.

 – Make up an action for each sound – it might be to form the letter with your body or mime a word that goes with that sound.